Chess67 vs Chess Nut

 Runs onAny browser — phone, tablet, or laptopAny browser

-PaymentsStripe or PayPal/Venmo checkout built into registrationBuilt-in Stripe entry-fee collection
+PaymentsStripe or PayPal/Venmo checkout built into registrationBuilt-in Stripe entry-fee collection on paid plans (2%, or 0% on Pro)

 Formats & reportingSwiss, round robin, double round robin, and quads; USCF tiebreaks and rating report export; FIDE TRF preparationSwiss and round robin with manual overrides; US Chess ratings data and report preparation